Links to Imposter Feelings Talks

 This year I’ll be presenting a talk on Imposter Feelings or, more commonly known as Imposter Syndrome.
-The title of the talk is “Imposter Syndrome: I Don’t Feel Like Who You Think I Am.” and it is scheduled to be run at BSidesNOVA in February and BSidesCharm in April.
+The title of the talk is “Imposter Syndrome: I Don’t Feel Like Who You Think I Am.” and I gave it at BSidesDC in 2017.

 I intend on making a fuller blog entry about it after the talks but wanted to provide some resources that I found helpful during my researching the talk content.
 They are in no specific order.